 The Gruta das Torres (Cave of Towers) is a volcanic cave.

-A tunnel of lava is formed when the lava cools down quicker in its edges than its center, forming banks of solidified lava that unifies.
-The volcanic lava then flows for long distances because it’s protected from the cooling.
+A tunnel of lava is formed when the lava cools down more quickly at its edges than at its center, forming banks of solidified lava that unite.
+The volcanic lava then flows for long distances because it’s protected from cooling.

-The Pico Island concentrates the highest number of caves (129), representing about 48% total of caves in The Azores, followed by Terceira Island with 26% of the caves of the archipelago.
+Pico Island has the highest number of caves (129), representing about 48% of the total caves in the Azores, followed by Terceira Island with 26% of the caves in the archipelago.

-The vast majority of the caves in the archipelago are closed to visits, being that the Gruta das Torres is the only one open to the public in island of Pico.
+The vast majority of the caves in the archipelago are closed to visitors, as the Gruta das Torres is the only one open to the public on the island of Pico.

 Gruta das Torres in Pico

-The Gruta das Torres, located in the parish of Criação Velha is the only that can be visited in Pico island – Azores.
+The Gruta das Torres, located in the parish of Criação Velha, is the only one that can be visited on Pico Island, the Azores.

-The cave is part of the geological formation of Lajidos – Gruta das Torres and it’s found inserted in the volcanic complex of the mountain of Pico.
+The cave is part of the geological formation of Lajidos – Gruta das Torres, and it’s embedded in the volcanic complex of the Pico mountain.

 The Gruta das Torres is classified as a Regional Natural Monument by the DLR No. 6/2004/A, of 18th March 2004, of the Azores Regional Government.